Whenever we are confronted by a loss, we may experience a range of strong human emotions. This is grief.

 It’s important to talk through any feelings of guilt you may feel.
 Talking can assist to gradually diminish these feelings.

-Many of us can experience intense anger towards the person who has died - "How could he leave me like this?"; towards the medical profession - "Why didn't the doctors save her?"; and even towards God - "If He is a loving God, how could He let them die?"
+Many of us can experience intense feelings towards the person who has died – “How could he leave me like this?”; towards the medical profession – “Why didn’t the doctors save her?”; and even for those who have a God, it may shake your faith.

 It’s alright to feel angry and it is important not to suppress these feelings.
 Directing your anger it in a positive way is key.
 Where possible, sharing these feelings with a compassionate listener will help.